dupgit/cloud-image-download/docs/architecture.md

 Calculates the checksum of a downloaded file and checks it against the one from the downloaded checksum file.

+#### Proxy settings

+Get proxy settings from environment variables.
+Uses serde and Deserialize derive functionality to retrieve parameters from the configuration file

 ### Dependencies